1. StreamNative Cloud

 }

-• serverUrl: the broker service URL of your Pulsar cluster.
-For details, see get a service URL.
+• serverUrl: the Kafka service URL of your Pulsar cluster.

 • audience: the audience parameter is a combination of the urn:sn:pulsar, your organization name, and your Pulsar instance name.